html1101/Useful-Running-Widgets/README.md

   -m MIN_INCLINE, --min-incline MIN_INCLINE
                         Minimum incline permitted.
 Default value 0.
   -n NUM_STEPS, --num-steps NUM_STEPS
                         Maximum number of steps.
 If not specified, no upper bound.
-  -p PERCENTAGE_COMBINE, --percentage-combine PERCENTAGE_COMBINE
+  -p PERCENT_COMBINE, --percent-combine PERCENT_COMBINE
                         Percentage similarity in incline two steps must be for them to be combined.
 Default 2%.
+  -s, --step-print      Whether or not to use alternative output format
+                        (designed more for quickly reading on treadmill).
 ```
+To effectively capture routes with sharper, more sudden drops and inclines,
+I would recommend manually specifying the number of steps, and messing around with
+what looks like it gets those shifts (you can check by looking at the graph).